Advances and challenges in single-molecule electron transport: Model based analytical results

 In these exact expressions the pole positions as well as the residues are functions of energy $E$.
 If we assume that the energy variation of the self-energy $\Sigma(E)$ due to coupling with the leads is sufficiently weak, a simple two-pole structure is recovered, \be \transmission_\text{TLM}(E) = 2 \left| \frac{\sqrt{{\GL}_0{\GR}_0}}{E-z_0} + e^{\ci\Psi_c}\frac{\sqrt{{\GL}_1{\GR}_1}}{E-z_1} \right|^2 . \ee Here, $\Gamma_{\mathcal{L}i},\Gamma_{\mathcal{R}i}$ denote (twice) the imaginary parts of $\Sigma_{i}$ taken at the pole positions and resolved per left/right lead contribution.
 The overall prefactor of two accounts for the spin and the phase factor, $e^{\ci\Psi_c(E)}$, parameterizes interference effects \cite{Geranton2012}.

-Experimental $IV$-traces of molecular junctions can often be modeled, phenomenologically, in terms of formul{\ae} like \eqref{et9}.
+Experimental \IV-traces of molecular junctions can often be modeled, phenomenologically, in terms of formul{\ae} like \eqref{et9}.
 We stress that this observation does not necessarily imply that the corresponding fitting parameters have meaningful interpretations in terms of a picture of non-interacting particles.
 As will be pointed out in the following section, a two-pole structure in the Green's function can also arise as a consequence of strong Coulomb interactions.
 In this case, fitting a two-resonance transmission similar to \eqref{et9} can be successful, while the interpretation of the resulting fitting parameters will be fundamentally different.

 Eq.~\eqref{et9} also provides the basic concepts for discussion of quantum interference, a topic that will be elaborated in Section~\ref{ss.QI}, below.
-To make contact to the conventional representation of a Fano line-shape,\footnote{In this review we will use the term Fano-resonance in a loose sense.
-Traditionally, a Fano-resonance describes the effect on scattering of a free particle (continuous spectrum) when hybridizing with a bound state (discrete spectrum) \cite{Fano1961}.
-The closest analogue in the context of molecular transport would be a situation with two current paths, one through the molecule (bound) and another path shortcutting directly through vacuum.
-In our usage of `Fano-resonance' we will not distinguish this case from the one in which both interfering paths run through the molecule (e.g. through HOMO and LUMO).
-Our motivation is twofold. (a) In molecular junctions, also shortcutting paths are not well described by plane waves. (b) The characteristic line-shape, Eq. \eqref{eq.fano}, does not distinguish both situations, emphasizing that they are conceptually the same. } we introduce two real-valued, dimensionless parameters, and a dimensionless energy $\epsilon = (E - E_{1})/(\Gamma_{1}/2)$ defined by the real and imaginary parts of the pole $z_1 = E_{1} + \mathfrak i \Gamma_{1}/2$; we thus obtain,
+To make contact to the conventional representation of a Fano line-shape,\footnote{We use the term Fano-resonance in a loose sense.
+Traditionally, it refers to the scattering of a free particle (continuous spectrum) off a potential with a bound state (discrete spectrum) and includes a two-path \qi\ contribution \cite{Fano1961}.
+We include cases where the dominating interfering paths all run through (bound) molecular orbitals (e.g. through HOMO and LUMO).
+Our motivation is that the characteristic line-shape, Eq. \eqref{eq.fano}, does not distinguish both situations, emphasizing that they are conceptually the same. } we introduce two real-valued, dimensionless parameters, and a dimensionless energy $\epsilon = (E - E_{1})/(\Gamma_{1}/2)$ defined by the real and imaginary parts of the pole $z_1 = E_{1} + \mathfrak i \Gamma_{1}/2$; we thus obtain,

 The second term in Eq.~(\ref{eq.fano}) displays the typical Fano shape under the assumption that $\Gamma_{1}/2$ sets the smallest energy scale, so that $E_{1}$, $\mfA$, and $\mfB$ are approximately constant on this scale.
 Then $\Gamma_{1}$ defines the width of the asymmetric line-shape, the sign of $\mfA$ determines its resonant versus anti-resonant character, and $\mfB$ controls the degree of asymmetry.
 Under the assumptions here made, the first term in Eq.~(\ref{eq.fano}) is weakly varying on the resonance scale $\Gamma_{1}$; correspondingly, it plays the role of a background transmission.